Alfred Stone (architect): Career and later life

 In 1864 Stone founded his own architectural firm in Providence, and then partnered with W. H. Emmerton in 1866.
 Emmerton was killed in a railroad accident in 1871.
 In 1873, Stone promoted longtime employee Charles E. Carpenter to partner, forming the firm of Stone & Carpenter.
 In 1882, the firm took on a recent Beaux-Arts graduate, Edmund R. Willson.
 Impressed with his work, Stone and Carpenter promoted him to junior partner in 1883.
 He was promoted to full partner a few years later, and the firm became Stone, Carpenter & Willson.
 Walter G. Sheldon became a partner in 1901.

 Willson died in 1906.
 By 1907, the firm had been reorganized as Stone, Carpenter & Sheldon.
 The firm retained this name even after Stone's death in 1908.
 The firm soon lost its prestige, and was left to residential and alteration work.
 It disappeared soon after Carpenter's death in 1923.

 Stone had a keen interest in land use issues in the Providence area.
 In the late nineteenth century he played a key role in guiding the expansion of Swan Point Cemetery, continuing the precepts of the original design.
 He served as the cemetery Director and the last 12 years as President, from 1876 until his death.
 It was Stone who convinced his fellow cemetery directors to construct Blackstone Boulevard (built 1892-1894), as an easy means of getting to the cemetery.

 Alfred Stone died at the home of his niece on September 4, 1908, in Peterborough, New Hampshire, and was buried in Swan Point Cemetery in Providence.

 A city street is named in Stone's honor.
-Stone Road runs from the northern end of Blackstone Boulevard on Providence's East Side to Riverside Cemetery in Pawtucket.
+Alfred Stone Road runs from the northern end of Blackstone Boulevard on Providence's East Side to Riverside Cemetery in Pawtucket.

 Stone joined the American Institute of Architects in 1870, and was one of the founders of the Rhode Island chapter in 1875.
 In 1876 he was elevated to fellowship.